-Functions of Legislature; Unicameral and Bicameral legislatures.
-The legislature in India and U.S.A. - a comparative study.
+Legislature; The legislature in India and U.S.A. - a comparative study.

-Meaning and functions of Legislature.
-Meaning of Unicameral and Bi-cameral legislature.
+Meaning of Legislature.
 The legislatures in India and U.S.A.- Composition (strength, method of election and tenure) and functions: legislative, constituent, executive (ways in which the legislature controls the executive), judicial, electoral and financial.